jackfrost68/Analyzing_Yelp_Data_using_K-Means_Clustering/README.md

-# Analyzing_Yelp_Data_using_Clustering
+# Analyzing_Yelp_Data_using_k-means_Clustering

-In this project, I use k-means clustering machine model to uncover hidden insights about Yelp users.
+In this project, I use a k-means clustering machine learning model to uncover hidden insights about Yelp users.

 <ins>*Loading the dataset*</ins>